There are many legal aspects to letting a property, including various health and safety requirements plus Right to Rent immigration checks.

 From 1st October 2008 all landlords in England and Wales are required by law to provide their new Tenants with an Energy Performance Certificate (EPC).
 A Landlord is responsible for providing a valid EPC whether they are managing the property themselves or using an Agent.

 ● Gas Regulations

 Landlords must comply with the Gas Safety (Installation and Use) Regulations 1998 and carry out all work and maintenance via a Gas Safe registered engineer.
-They are also legally responsible for arranging an annual gas safety check, and certificates must be provided to both the Tenant and Letting Agent and retained for at least 2 years.
-If the property is fully managed this is usually arranged by the Agent unless otherwise instructed.
+They are also legally responsible for arranging an annual gas safety check, and certificates must be provided to the Tenant and Agent and retained for at least 2 years.

 ● Fire Regulations